stijn-dejongh/lovecraft_public_domain/raw_converts/pg.md

 lost so many centuries ago, when Pan lay down to doze in Arcady, and the greater Gods withdrew to sleep in lotos-gardens beyond the lands of the Hesperides.
-In the subtle cadences and hidden melodies of the bard the spirit of the maiden has found rest at last, for there echo the divinest notes of Thracian Orpheus; notes that moved the very rocks and trees by Hebrus&rsquo; banks.
+In the subtle cadences and hidden melodies of the bard the spirit of the maiden has found rest at last, for there echo the divinest notes of Thracian Orpheus; notes that moved the very rocks and trees by Hebrus' banks.
-The singer ceases, and with eagerness asks a verdict, yet what can Marcia say but that the strain is &ldquo;fit for the Gods&rdquo;?
+The singer ceases, and with eagerness asks a verdict, yet what can Marcia say but that the strain is  "fit for the Gods "?

-  And as she speaks there comes again a vision of Parnassus and the far-off sound of a mighty voice saying, &ldquo;By his word shall thy steps be guided to happiness, and in his dreams of beauty shall thy spirit find all that it craveth.&rdquo;
+  And as she speaks there comes again a vision of Parnassus and the far-off sound of a mighty voice saying,  "By his word shall thy steps be guided to happiness, and in his dreams of beauty shall thy spirit find all that it craveth. "